wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-solutions-power-automate/includes/5-improve-solution-life-cycle.md

 Editable fields include **Display name**, **Description**, and **Connection**.

-You can change the display name of your connection reference to give it a more friendly name that’s relevant to you or how you plan to use it.
+You can change the display name of your connection reference to give it a more friendly name that's relevant to you or how you plan to use it.
 This unique name can also help you differentiate it from your other connection references.

 When you update a connection reference, consider possible dependencies because it will be updated in other apps/flows that it is used in.